Historical Background

 Separation Agreement

-Spouses may not exclude or limit a right to apply to the court for maintenance in a separation agreement.
-It is not possible to have a lump sum payment in full and final settlement of all future claims.
+Spouses may not exclude or limit the right to apply to the court for maintenance in a separation agreement.
+It is not possible to make a lump sum payment in full and final settlement of all future claims.
 It is possible to revisit maintenance as circumstances change.
 The fact of a separation agreement and its terms would be relevant.
-However, they cannot ultimately displace the right of the other spouse to apply to the court, where appropriate maintenance is not being provided in the circumstance.
+However, they cannot ultimately displace the right of the other spouse to apply to the court where appropriate maintenance is not being provided in the circumstance.

 Variation

-The Court may discharge or vary a maintenance order at any time on the application by a party where there is a change in circumstances.
+The Court may discharge or vary a maintenance order at any time on the application of either party where there is a change in circumstances.
 The circumstances must not have existed at the time the order was made.
 This may include the conduct of a spouse, where it would be repugnant to justice to disregard such conduct.

-The Court may also have regard to new evidence which is not available at the previous hearing.
-If the payee of maintenance deserts or continue to desert the paying spouse, the court may discharge the maintenance order unless it would be repugnant to do so, having regard to all circumstance.
+The Court may also have regard to new evidence which was not available at the previous hearing.
+If the payee of maintenance deserts or continues to desert the paying spouse, the court may discharge the maintenance order unless it would be repugnant to do so, having regard to all circumstances.
 Maintenance for a child is discharged when the child ceases to be a dependent.

 Payment Through Court Office